shc0743/myencryption/docs/JavaScript/api-docs.md

   - `dklen`: `number` - Desired key length.
   - `onprogress`: `(progress: number) => void` (optional) - Progress callback.
 - **Returns**: A promise resolving to a hex string containing the derived key.

+---

+### `Internals` object

+Provides a series of exported functions for accessing internal implementation information.
+Advanced users can refer to the [implementation](../../impl/JavaScript/lib/src/internal-util.js) for more details.
+These sections are not documented.

+---

 ## Undocumented APIs